In this The No List Secret review, you're going to find out:

 He then finishes up with a bonus and conclusion video.

-Can you really master Gmail ads in just 3 hours of training videos?!
-I’m pretty you’ll need some experience as well.
+Can you really master Gmail ads watching these 3 hours of training videos?!

 You don’t just get the perfectly converting campaign in one go, you’ll have to do trial and error, and this is where the Gmail ads cost piles up.